-You can also capture valuable data by reviewing your search performance: both how users are searching your site once they arrive — assuming you have site search — and how organic search referrals are helping users find your products.
+You can also capture valuable data by reviewing your search performance: Both how a potential customer is searching your site – assuming you have site search – and how organic search referrals are helping the customer find your products.

 Be careful to separate paid search from organic search.
 Organic search is the better conversion path metric, while paid search can skew results.

-Once you understand your content and the opportunities it affords to track your conversion paths, you’re ready to start evaluating tools that can best support your optimization strategy.
+Once you understand your content and the opportunities it affords to optimize your lead conversion strategy, you’re ready to start evaluating conversion optimization tools that can best support your strategy.
 Look for measurement accuracy and data visualization tools as key factors.

-Many of the more-sophisticated tools come with large price tags, but there are solutions that can be adapted to suit nearly any budget.
+Many of the more-sophisticated tools come with large price tags, but there are conversion optimization solutions that can be adapted to suit nearly any budget.

-Building, maintaining, and optimizing your analytics strategy is a critical part of any digital marketing plan and is a continuous process.
-With the right content, conversion channel analysis, tools, and techniques, you can position your company for success.
+Building, maintaining, and optimizing your conversion strategy is a critical part of any digital marketing plan and is a continuous process.
+With the right content and content marketing, conversion channel analysis, tools, and techniques, you can position your company for success.